 We believe that employers play a critical role in the pursuit of our goal: a California where all low-income workers have the power to advance economically.

-Our initiatives (Better Careers, Fair Work, and Priority Communities) support nonprofits working with or focused on employers, as do other Irvine grants that spur collaboration with and among employers to benefit workers.
+Our initiatives (Better Careers, Fair Work, Just Prosperity, and Priority Communities) support nonprofits working with or focused on employers, as do other Irvine grants that spur collaboration with and among employers to benefit workers.

 We also directly engage groups of employers committed to equitable opportunities in the recruiting, hiring, and advancement of entry-level workers.
 An increasing number of employers understand that investing in entry-level workers – including those often overlooked because of race, gender, experience, and other reasons – is the right thing to do and can grow their bottom lines.